-Equipment financing can also help a business obtain a dump truck.
-Some lenders may consider a dump truck heavy equipment and handle financing of this hard business asset as they would other machinery like construction equipment or commercial hardware.
+Equipment financing can also help a business obtain all types of dump trucks and equipment.
+Some lenders may consider a dump truck to be heavy equipment and handle financing of this hard business asset as they would other machinery like construction equipment or commercial hardware.
 Traditional banks, alternative lenders, and specialized equipment creditors offer heavy equipment financing programs.
 Since the truck itself acts as collateral, this option is more easily achieved than some alternatives.
 Often, a borrower will need to make a small down payment on the equipment as part of the financing agreement.

-If you’re searching for dump truck financing options, the Internet is a great place to start.
+If you’re searching for dump truck financing programs, the Internet is a great place to start.
 You can quickly compare offers and determine the most favorable rates for your business.
 You can also efficiently begin the application process to ensure you get the funding required to put your truck on the road as soon as possible.
 Nav has qualified a number of trusted partners offering personalized business financing options that meet an array of business needs.
-From SBA loans to invoice financing to business credit cards, Nav can help connect you with lending partners to help grow your business, including BlueVine, OnDeck, American Express, and Kabbage.
+From SBA loans to invoice financing to business credit cards, Nav can help connect you with lending partners to help grow your business, including BlueVine, OnDeck, and American Express.

 Below, we’ve included information on some of the most popular alternative lenders that offer small business loans and dump truck financing.

 Balboa Capital is an online lender that provides equipment loans, business loans, and lines of credit to growing companies.